alykhank/resume/resume.md

 * Parses and displays data via Flask with Jinja2 on Heroku

 ##### iOS Developer
+* Independently learning Objective-C using print and online resources
+* Developed programmable Reverse Polish Notation Calculator
-* Independently learning Objective-C, developed RPN Calculator, creating UW Menu native application
+* Creating UW Menu native application, to be released in App Store

 ##### Infrared Experimentation
 * Designed systems using infrared LED's and Wii Remotes for infrared camera-based touch screens and virtual reality head tracking